ibm-cloud-demo-scripts/node-red-watson-assistant/README.md

 This demo guide is based on a [tutorial](https://github.com/thomassuedbroecker/hackathons_and_node-red) by [Thomas Suedbroecker (@tsuedbroecker)](https://twitter.com/tsuedbroecker), which also contains some videos.

 Hope you find this useful and have fun trying it out.
-Feedback including issues, contribitions is certainly welcome.
+Feedback including issues and contributions is certainly welcome.

 # Prereqs
 You need an IBM Cloud account.
 Please [sign-up](https://cloud.ibm.com/) for the IBM Cloud, if not done already.
 If you are attending a hackathon you might get a special registration URL, e.g. http://ibm.biz/promo4yourhackathon (just an example, this link does not work).